thelfer/tfel/docs/web/MTest-keywords.md

 # The `@OutputFile` keyword

 The `@OutputFile` keywords specifies the name of the output file.
-By default, the name of output file is egal to the name of the input file, minus the `.mtest` extension if present, plus `.res`.
+By default, the name of output file is equal to the name of the input file, minus the `.mtest` extension if present, plus `.res`.

 ## Example